 One major purpose of the Term Student program is to create a venue in which a group of lay people can go through a practice period together.
 Because we are not a monastery, it can be difficult to meet each other in the intimate way that develops when people live in close proximity for an extended period of time.
 Much of the first retreat each term is spent connecting with each other.
 To do this, people new to the program are asked to prepare by taking the time to write out three personal outlines.
 You would start by looking back over your life and writing a chronological outline of your life events.
 Next, you would write a “karmic outline.”
 This is a list of events or circumstances that have marked you in some way, and have contributed in making you who you are.
 These can be specific things like alcoholic parents, or more general ones, like growing up in the country, or near a lake.
 Third, make a “spiritual outline.”
 This is, perhaps, not very different from the “karmic outline,” but we have found that what people have in mind when they take the time to look back on their lives causes different things to emerge.
 Think specifically about things that have formed your spiritual point of view.
 So please take the time to look back from these different perspectives.
 What you write can be for your own use only, or you may give it to the teachers if you wish.
 This exercise is to prepare you to make a five or ten minute presentation at the first retreat of the term.
 We want people to say something about who they are, what has brought them to this practice, and what they bring to the practice and to the group.
 After each person speaks, the others will ask questions.

-Other elements often included in the Term Student program are a text that is studied for the term with Dharma Talks during meditation, and mondo practice, which is an exercise that brings the way we meet each other into the realm of Dharma.
+Other elements often included in the Term Student program are a text that is studied for the term with Dharma Talks during meditation, informal sanzen at least once during the term with one of the teachers, and mondo practice, which is an exercise that brings the way we meet each other into the realm of Dharma.
 The Dharma is not something that is grasped in the mind, but something that is realized in our lives.
 Deep and intimate Sangha connections are vitally important in helping us bring the Dharma to fruition in a real way.
 That is what we hope to accomplish in the Term Student program.

-In fall of 2016 the teachers will be Kakumyo, Bukkai, and Genko.
+In fall of 2018 the teachers will be Kakumyo and Genko.
 Sign up below.
 If it is your first time doing the Term Student program, you will need to schedule an interview with one of the teachers.

 Events in Bold are recommended